 Remember that physical symptoms due to psychological factors are often unconscious.
-Patients may have no way to evaluate whether events in their present or past are influencing their current physical symptoms.
+Patients may have no way to evaluate whether events in their present or past are distorting or influencing their current physical symptoms.

 Patients fail to see how their symptoms are solving problems that they were unable to solve through other means (primary gain) and/or enabling them attention/affection/support that they could not otherwise receive (secondary gain).

-As a result, clinicians often do not know the questions to ask, and patients do not know that they are supposed to reveal non-injury information.
+As a result, clinicians often do not know the questions to ask, and patients do not know that they are supposed to reveal non-physical information.

-Obviously an injury is a problem, but quite often an injury solves a problem.
+Obviously, for example an injury is a problem, but quite often an injury may solve a problem.
 Our responsibility is to determine:

 b. what is the best method to communicate that reality to patients